Praxis-Emergent/umd-sync/README.md

 ### The Problem IslandJS Rails Solves
 Modern Rails developers face a painful choice:
-- **Bundle everything**: Massive webpack configs, slow builds, bundle bloat
+- **Bundle everything**: Complicated configs, slow builds, bundle bloat
-- **Skip modern JS**: Miss out on React and popular npm packages
+- **Skip modern JS**: Miss out on React and other modern frontend tools

 **IslandJS Rails offers a middle way:** a simple, zero-config solution for adding React and other JS libraries to your Rails app.
 Get 80% of reactive use cases covered for 5% of the hassle.
 Most apps don't even need the other 20% anyway.